States with few virus cases get big share of relief aid

 Alaska, Hawaii, Montana and Wyoming are not epicenters of the coronavirus pandemic.
 Yet these four states scored big this spring when Congress pumped out direct federal aid, while the two hardest-hit states, New York and New Jersey, got comparatively little given the vast numbers of cases and deaths they have seen.

 Their haul ranged from $2 million per positive test in Hawaii to nearly $3.4 million per test in Alaska.
-In Wyoming, with less than 600 positive cases, the $1.25 billion it received from the congressional package equates to 80 percent of its annual general state budget.
+In Wyoming, with less than 600 positive cases, the $1.25 billion it received equates to 80 percent of its annual general state budget.

 To be sure, the lowest population states often receive higher dollar amounts per capita when Congress doles out federal aid.
 That’s due in part to political reality: Small states have the same number of U.S. senators as more populous ones, and those senators lobby hard for their states’ interests.